ceramicskate0/PeStudioCollector/README.md

 # PeStudioCollector
 PeStudioCollector to do static analysis for an file system of files of type you specify.
+Target for this app is to find at rest malware.

 # Current Release
 Alpha (Some corner case bugs still here)